Aaryaman-147/hand-gesture-particle-system/README.md

 - 🌌 Idle Mode Animation — particles gently animate when no hand is detected

+- 🔒 Universal Mode Lock — hold any gesture for 1 second to lock the mode

+- 🖐 Universal Unlock — open palm to return to normal gesture control

 - ⚡ GPU-accelerated rendering with Three.js

 - 🌐 Runs entirely in the browser — no backend required